commaai/neo/giraffe/chrysler/README.md

   * If out of stock, the bridge version will work but won't sit flush on the PCB: 0348241124 https://www.digikey.com/product-detail/en/molex-llc/0348241124/WM13165-ND/4693133
 * 6 or more Mini50 terminal connectors to put the headers into the receptacle: Molex 5600230448 WM16315CT-ND https://www.digikey.com/product-detail/en/molex-llc/5600230448/WM16315CT-ND/6702303
   * There are several different types of terminals.
 Pretty much any of them should work.
 The sizes are for different gage of wires: L for 0.35mm2, M for 0.22mm2, S for 0.13mm2.
 The linked headers are 0.41mm2, so get the L size, which is what I've linked to here.

+## Troubleshooting

+If you get a wire incorrect and the car starts faulting, typically removing your hardware and then turning the car off and back on again will fix it.
+If you can't turn the car off, such as due to faulting the shifter, then there are fuses located in the engine compartment, under the battery's black plastic cover.
+Carefully pull the fuse, check if it's blown and replace it.
+Warning: electricity can kill or injure you, refer to your car's service manual.
+The map for which fuse is which is located on the inside of the black plastic cover that you need to remove to access the fuses.
+Try removing and replacing these fuses to reboot the car (for 2017 pacifica hybrid):
+- F78 is blue 15A (shifter)
+- F57 (PIM - Main Power Supply)
+- F62 (PIM - Redundant Main Power Supply)